Business Cycle

-Members and Candidates must make full and fair disclosure of all matters that could reasonably be expected to impair their independence and objectivity or interfere with respective duties to their clients, prospective clients, and employer.
+Members and candidates must avoid or fully disclose all matters that could reasonably be expected to impair their independence and objectivity or interfere with respective duties to their clients, prospective clients, and employer.
 Members and Candidates must ensure that such disclosures are prominent, are delivered in plain language, and communicate the relevant information effectively.

 Members and Candidates are required to disclose any potential and actual conflicts of interest to promote and protect the interest of their clients and employers.
 A frequent source of conflict is compensation structures that incentivize short-term gains for Members and Candidates but limited long-term value for their clients.